 Even if you can’t pay off the full amount when the contract expires, you can start making payments at that point when you are more financially secure.

 Note that this can involve some risk, so you will want to carefully weigh how much you expect your income to increase, how much your home is expected to appreciate/depreciate, and how much it will cost to refinance the amount after the 10-year contract (if you plan to do that).

-Patch Homes review of pros and cons
+Noah Homes review of pros and cons

-Patch Homes may be an advantageous route, depending on your situation.
+Noah may be an advantageous route, depending on your situation.
 Here’s a summary of the advantages and disadvantages.

 Compare the pros and cons to make a better decision.